kohler/hotcrp/devel/apidoc/assignments.md

    the [upload API](#post-upload).

-JSON assignment data is an array of objects, each with at least `pid` and `action` properties (a lone object is also accepted and treated as a one-element array).
+JSON assignment data is an array of objects, each with at least `pid` and `action` fields (a lone object is also accepted and treated as a one-element array).
 CSV assignment data is a table whose header includes at least `pid` and `action` columns.
-In both forms the `action` selects the assignment type and determines which other properties or columns are meaningful;
+In both forms the `action` selects the assignment type and determines which other fields or columns are meaningful;
 [`/assigners`](#get-assigners) lists every action and its parameters.

-The `valid` response property reports whether the assignment was free of errors;
+The `valid` response field reports whether the assignment was free of errors;
 any errors themselves are described in the standard `message_list`.
 For a non-dry-run request, `valid` is also the commit signal: `true` means the changes were saved, `false` means nothing changed.